Ralex2105/test_task_4/README.md

 ## Best Practices

 - **Page Object Model:** Used to separate page-specific code from test logic.
-- **Factory Pattern:** Used to create page objects.
-The `PageFactory` class provides methods to instantiate different page objects.
+- **Factory Pattern:** Used to create browser.
 - **Singleton Pattern:** Ensures a single WebDriver instance across tests to avoid redundant browser instances.
 - **Configuration Management:** Centralized in `config.py` to simplify updates and maintenance of locators, URLs, test data.
 - **Logging:** Incorporated to track test execution, errors, and useful debug information.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.